-When can we apply for a grant in 2022?
+When can we apply for a grant in 2023?

-Round Application deadline Approximate payment date Major Grant One Tuesday 18 January Friday 18 February March Small Grant Friday 25 March Friday 8 April April Small Grant Friday 29 April Friday 13 May Major Grant Two Monday 30 May Friday 1 July June Small Grant Friday 17 June Friday 1 July July Small Grant Friday 29 July Friday 12 August August Small Grant Friday 26 August Friday 9 September
+Round Application deadline Approximate payment date Major Grant One Tuesday 17 January Friday 17 February March Small Grant Friday 24 March Friday 7 April April Small Grant Friday 28 April Friday 12 May Major Grant Two Monday 29 May Friday 30 June June Small Grant Friday 16 June Friday 30 June July Small Grant Friday 28 July Friday 11 August August Small Grant Friday 25 August Friday 8 September

-^{}Note: Please note that the speed of payment is dependent on your group having receipted the previous year's funding and being set up by the University to receive payment (you have this if you have received funding previously).
+Note: Please note that the speed of payment is dependent on your group having receipted the previous year's funding and being set up by the University to receive payment (you have this if you have received funding previously).
+Payments are managed by the University's finance team and workloads during different times of the year may affect the timing of these payments.
+Please stay in touch with the Student Groups team to discuss any issues.